Eco Church

 Lifestyle

-We collect crisp packets on behalf of the Crisp Packet Project (https://crisppacketproject.com) that are then turned into sleeping bags for the homeless.
-If you would like to get involved please bring your rinsed and flattened crisp packets to the collection box in the Community Centre.
+We have previously collected crisp packets on behalf of the Crisp Packet Project (https://crisppacketproject.com) that are then turned into sleeping bags for the homeless.
+Unfortunately, this is no longer possible due to the local division of the charity no longer accepting donations.

 Whats Next?